sjstretton/screwed/03-DesertIslandEconomics.md

 **Specialization and Trade**

 Then a small group of fishermen discover something.
-They decide firstly, that they are *only* going to fish, and not worry about gathering berries.
+They decide firstly, that they are *only* going to fish, and no longer participate in gathering berries.
 Whilst they like eating nuts and berries, they argue that they can catch enough fish and *trade* some of the fish they gather with others for nuts and berries.
 They also split up tasks between themselves.
 Some of them make nets, others build bigger boats.
 They can catch more fish by splitting up tasks in this way.
 By collaborating and specializing they can double their productivity.
 Whereas before they could only make 500g of food per day, now they collectively can produce 1kg of food per day per fisherman.

 They now have some choices.
 The first option is to work all day (8 hours) and sell the surplus, either saving the excess or spending it on some luxuries.
 The second option is to cut down working hours by working only 4 hours per day.
 In the shorter working day they can still produce enough food to live on.
 In both cases the fishermen in the firm have higher hourly wages than before - twice what they were making before.
 These higher wages reflect the higher productivity.